-Fitnesse tool : It is java tool used as a testing engine.
+Fitness tool: It is a Java tool used as a testing engine.
 It is easy to create tests and record results in a table.
 Users of the tool enter the formatted input and tests are created automatically.
-The tests are then executed and output is returned back to the user.
+The tests are then executed and the output is returned back to the user.

 Watir : It is toolkit used to automate browser-based tests during User acceptance testing.
 Ruby is the programming language used for inter-process communication between ruby and Internet Explorer.